serjilyashenko/ssr-on-fastify-experiments/README.md

 - Prettier
 - eslint

+### Context

+In August 2022, I was presented with a new job opportunity, and the upcoming project was set to be developed using Next.js.
+Next.js provides SSR capabilities out of the box.
+While I had previously explored and experimented with SSR, I decided to delve deeper into the topic to enhance my understanding.
+Consequently, I initiated the current personal project to validate my theories and ideas, attempting to build my own oversimplified version of "Next.js."

+A year later, in autumn 2023, I revisited the project and documented its key components in the current README file.
+If you are interested in reading about my experiments, feel free to explore the details outlined below.

 ### Pre-commit hook

 Although it's not directly related to the repository's main topic, I've added pre-commit checks for the project.